uneiao/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 The code for this step is contained in the [3] code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
-For each class, it plots out the number of training samples together with a training sample image.
+For each class, it plotted out the number of training samples together with a training sample image.

 ![alt text][image1]